uw-acme/acme-lab-documentation/Nautilus Kubernetes Tutorial/Nautilus_setup_tutorial.md

     ```

 ## Next Steps
 Now you should be all set up!
 For accessing servers already set up for you, this is all you need.
-For tutorials in setting up resources, look into the [Deployments](Deployments.md) and the Virtual Machine tutorials.
+For tutorials in setting up resources, look into the [Deployments](Deployments.md) and the [Virtual Machines](Virtual_machines.md) tutorials.

 For any additional questions, I recommend looking at the [Nautilus](https://nrp.ai/documentation/) documentation, or the [Kubernetes](https://kubernetes.io/docs/home/) documentation.
 I recommend looking at Nautilus documentation first as you are directly using their resources, so anything they say goes.
 Kubernetes is a tool used by many in the industry so their documentation is more general.
 If you need a feature enabled, message a Nautilus admin on [Element](https://element.nrp-nautilus.io/#/room/#general:matrix.nrp-nautilus.io)